MathCityMap/O1-MCM-mobile-App/AR-server/README.md

 **Note**: first parameter is folder (`./` refers to current one), second parameter the unique URL part that script will look in **Google Chrome** and reloads it (`ar-server.local` is part of url `https://ar-server.local.autentek.de/v2.php` which is unique and only that page will be reloaded).

-**Note**: this script will invoke `rsync-ar.sh` script which in turn synchronizes server files to be accessible:
+**Note**: this script can invoke `rsync-ar.sh` script if parameter `-r` is provided which in turn synchronizes server files to be accessible:
 `https://mcm.autentek.de/v2.php`.
 If you want to just synchronize to server:
 ```
 ./rsync-ar.sh -F ./AR-server